-- purchase of land not exceeding 10 % of the total eligible expenditure for the project concerned1
+- purchase of land not exceeding 10 % of the total eligible expenditure for the project concerned

 - building permits

 - building materials

 - labour

 - specialised interventions (e.g. soil remediation, mine-clearing).

-It should be noted that the eligible labour costs related to infrastructure and works must be directly linked with the activities carried out under this budget line, while external labour costs should be handled under the budget line "external expertise and services".
+It should be noted that the eligible labour costs related to infrastructure and works must be directly linked with the activities carried out under this cost category, while other types of staff costs should be handled under the respective cost categories "staff costs" or "external expertise and services".

-1 Common Provisional Regulation No. 2021/1060 Article 64(1(b))
+&lt;sup>1 Common Provisional Regulation No. 2021/1060 Article 64(1(b))